xtadev/XTAwithMoncler/README.md

-- 👋 Hi, I’m @XTAwithMoncler
+- 👋 Hi, I’m @xtadev
-- 👀 I’m interested in electrical engineering and moddifying xbox hardware
+- 👀 I’m interested in computer engineering, low level programming and PCB/Motherboard Repair
-- 🌱 I’m currently studying electrical engineering and Information technology
+- 🌱 I’m currently studying low level programming languages / improving my skill with C & C++
-- 💞️ I’m looking to collaborate on nothing really xD
+- 💞️ I’m looking to collaborate on nothing at the moment, I make solo projects maninly to help me with my work or to achieve a goal
-- 📫 How to reach me @xtaxworld on Twitter, Customers can contact xTafixedit#8241 on discord
+- 📫 How to reach me @xtaxworld on Twitter or u/InitialDrink on Reddit

 <!---
 XTAwithMoncler/XTAwithMoncler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.